afrind/partial-post-replay/draft-frindell-httpbis-partial-post-replay.md

 When the server begins restarting, it responds to any unprocessed requests with incomplete entity bodies with a new 3xx status code (TBD).
-The HTTP/1.1 status message is Partial POST Replay.
+The HTTP/1.1 status message is `Partial POST Replay`.
 Once this status is sent the server MUST NOT process this request other than is specified in this document.

 The server MUST have prior knowledge that the intermediary supports Partial